WHAT TO USE & PRODUCT REVIEWS

 If I were on a tight budget, I would go for this RGB LED from Lifegard Aquatics.
 It has high PAR values for its cost.

 For a low-tech tank or a tank that keeps low-light plants, the humble desk lamp can work surprisingly well.
-I have kept many tanks using nothing but this and a 20 Watt, warm-white Philips CFL bulb (LED equivalents can be used instead).
-A variant of this is the simple clamp-lamp.
+I have kept many tanks using nothing but this and a 20 Watt, warm-white Philips CFL bulb (LED equivalents such as this one from IKEA can be used instead; this Ikea version is neutral-coloured and produces quite alot of light).
+It can be mounted on a simple clamp-lamp.

 Among the many T5 fixtures o the market, I would go for Hydrofarm's Agrobrite hydroponics range.
 Good reflectors, good build quality, fair price.